Pages

 AD* | Welcome to the world of Varlid, a sprawling epic fantasy about power, loyalty, betrayal, and the courage to change.
 A great power struggle is poised to erupt across Varlid.
 A meek creature inherits power beyond her comprehension.
 A giant succumbs to a curse that will either liberate or defeat his kind.
 Tiny wizards practice the dark arts to save their race.
 The old order stews in bitterness and vows revenge.
 The rich sit on their thrones convinced they are invincible.
 Join the Crowning Fantasy as the inhabitants of Varlid struggle to find refuge, freedom and peace.

 High fantasy fiction has so much raw potential.
-With pretty much free reign, authors are able to craft entire worlds and fill them with rich culture, history and characters.
+With pretty much free reign, authors can craft entire worlds and fill them with rich culture, history and characters.
 They can become epic sagas or stand-alone greats but will be remembered for sheer creativity if nothing else.

 As a high fantasy novel, Crowning Fantasy had the potential to be just that.
 Set in a completely new world, with its own systems, politics and races, the potential was definitely there.